MarkovMedia/strapi-v5-geometry-fields/README.md

 ### In the Content Type Builder

-- Create a new collection type
+- Create a new or choose an existing collection type
-- In the field selection, choose CUSTOM, select the Geometry field and give it a name (e.g. 'geometry')
+- In the field selection, select CUSTOM, choose the Geometry field and give it a name (e.g. 'geometry')
 - Finish & Save

 ### In the code